Most people I work with come with a misconception that can wreck their progress.

 Progress reduces the FREQUENCY of symptoms, NOT always their intensity

-Normally I’d use self-loathing, social anxiety, etc. as an example, but I’m actually going to start with emotional chronic pain because the pattern is easier to see.
+Normally I’d use anxiety or self-loathing as the example, but today I’m actually going to start with emotional chronic pain because the pattern is easier to see.

-I had chronic neck/back pain for years.
+I had neck pain for years.
 Eventually I noticed that my neck was tense in particular emotional situations.
-I worked on defusing those situations, and once I did it right, I experienced quick relief: “Turning my neck hasn’t been this smooth in years” reads that journal entry.
+Once I successfully defused those situations, I experienced quick relief: “Turning my neck hasn’t been this smooth in years” says one journal entry.

-A few months later, I began to notice moments where my neck was painfully tense…again?
-I was immediately worried: Is all of my progress fake???
+A few months later, I began to notice moments where my neck was painfully tense “again”.
+I got worried: Is all of my progress fake???
 Is it regressing???
 Is this all for nothing???
 Should I give up????

-But before I gave up, I began logging every moment of tension and quickly saw a new pattern.
-The original trigger—situations where I felt I wasn’t expressing myself socially—was mostly gone, but now I saw the tension triggered in other situations, such as when I thought I wasn’t being “productive enough”, when I was simply walking or talking, and in a few other scenarios.
-These were probably always triggers—but they were a lot less frequent than the ones I had already defused, so it made sense that I hadn’t noticed until now.
+But before I gave up, I began logging the moments where I felt tension and soon noticed a new pattern: My neck was triggering in situations I hadn’t noticed before: when I thought I wasn’t being “productive enough”, when I was simply walking or talking, and in a few others.
+The original trigger—situations where I felt I wasn’t expressing myself socially—was still mostly gone.
+So I realized these additional triggers were probably always present—but they had been much less frequent than the triggers I had already worked on.
+So it made sense I hadn’t noticed them until now.

-First lesson this showed me: Even though I had defused the most common triggers of my neck tension, that didn’t mean I had defused all of the triggers.
-The symptom had many triggers, each of which had to be unlearned separately.
+First lesson: Even though I had defused the most common triggers of my neck tension, I hadn’t resolved every single triggers.
+The symptom had many triggers, each of which had to be worked on separately.

 The second, more important, lesson: Progress looked vastly differently than I expected.
 I expected my neck pain would roughly gradually improve over time.
-So once my neck had been relaxed for a few weeks, I was in the clear.
+So once my neck had been relaxed for a few weeks, I would be in the clear.
 Right?

 Wrong.
-When my neck tension triggers, it often triggers just as painfully.
+When any trigger is present, my neck often triggers just as painfully.

-The progress was NOT that my neck tension became less intense at its peak.
+The progress wasn’t that my neck tension became less intense…

 The progress was that my neck tension became LESS FREQUENT.